AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 010101010101010101
 ```

-We have a choice of partitioning strategy, but it gives the example of splitting the string into *overlapping* substrings of length 12.
+We have a choice of partitioning strategy, but it gives the example of splitting the string into substrings of length 12 which may overlap by, at most, 11 digits.
 When we do this, we get 3 `101010101010`s and 4 `010101010101`s.
 According to CTM, both strings have a complexity of 26.99 bits (assuming we're using only 2-state binary Turing machines).
 This would indicate that the smallest program generating the 12 digit string is, at most, 26 digits long.
 Also, there are no Turing complete 2-state binary Turing machines, so this choice seems doubly weird.
 We then calculate the BDM value as
 ```
 26.99 + log(3) + 26.99 + log(4) ≈ 57.565
 ```
 ...
 Okay, but shouldn't it be way smaller?
 The original string wasn't even twice as long as its partitions, and it should be almost as easy to generate as the partitions.
 I thought this might be an idiosyncrasy of the specific kind of Turing machine which the paper uses, but the [complexity calculator website](https://www.complexitycalculator.com/) says almost the same thing, giving the "BDM algorithmic complexity estimation" as 57.5664 bits when we select a block size of 12 with an overlap of 11.

-Let's consider what happens in the case of the lambda calculus.
-The original string would be church-encoded as
+Let's digress of a while and think of `K` in the the lambda calculus.
+Firsly, we need a way to represent binary strings.
+We'll just encode these as lists of bits.
+The type of bits will be denited;
 ```
-λc . λn .
-c 0 (c 1 (c 0 (c 1 (c 0 (c 1
-(c 0 (c 1 (c 0 (c 1 (c 0 (c 1
-(c 0 (c 1 (c 0 (c 1 (c 0 (c 1 n))))))
-)))))))))))
+2 = ∀ X .
+X → X → X = {0, 1}
 ```

 where